MeteoSwiss/flexpart/README.meteoswiss.md

     cd src
     .
 CSCS.env

-Use `make` with the makefile `makefile_meteoswiss` to build the application.
+Use `make` with the makefile `makefile_meteoswiss` to build the executable.
+The `serial` target is the default:

     make -f makefile_meteoswiss

-For compilation of serial FLEXPART (see header of makefile)
+This builds a serial version of FLEXPART (see header of makefile) and is the same as:

     make -f makefile_meteoswiss serial

-For compilation of serial FLEXPART for debugging (see header of makefile)
+To build a serial FLEXPART for debugging:

     make -f makefile_meteoswiss serial-dbg

-For compilation of parallel FLEXPART (see header of makefile)
+To build a  parallel FLEXPART:

     make -f makefile_meteoswiss mpi

-For compilation of parallel FLEXPART for debugging (see header of makefile)
+To build a  parallel FLEXPART for debugging:

     make -f makefile_meteoswiss mpi-dbg

-To clean the object, module and executable files
+To clean up all object, module, and executable files

     make -f makefile_meteoswiss clean